Banana Biscoff Cake – Easy Recipe with Ripe Bananas

 Using the right sugar combination plays a crucial role in shaping the flavour, colour, and moisture of banana Biscoff cake.
 Brown sugar, particularly soft brown or demerara, adds caramel depth that complements Biscoff perfectly.
 Caster or white sugar lightens the crumb and balances sweetness.

 Many successful recipes use a dual-sugar approach, combining brown sugar for flavour and moisture with lighter sugar for structure.
-This prevents the cake from becoming too heavy or overly sweet.
+This helps keep the cake balanced instead of too heavy or too sweet.

 Spices That Elevate Banana Biscoff Cake